razor-network/docs/docs/Governance.md

 # Governance

-Governance aims to enable the oracle network to do subjective decision making based on acceptions and rejections of the proposals.
+Governance aims to enable the oracle network to do subjective decision making based on acceptances and rejections of the proposals.
 The proposals will be mostly around

-1. Acception or Rjection of Data soruces collections.
+1. Acceptance or Rejection of Data source collections.
 2. Change in the parameters of the Validation layer.

 It is quite important to whitelist of backlist the data sources to prevent any misinformation and DOS attacks.